igoramadas/expresser/README.md

 No need to configure anything - just leave the `Settings.app.paas` setting on, and it will automatically set settings from environment variables.

 ## Common questions and answers

-#### Where is this project hosted?

-The official project page is at CodePlex: http://github.com/igoramadas/expresser.
-But as we know there are lots of people who prefer GitHub, there's a remote repo at GitHub as well: https://github.com/igoramadas/expresser.

 #### How can I change specific settings without touching the `settings.coffee` file?